Under the Influence of MARIJUANA – NRS 453.411

 The bail amount for a charge of Under the Influence of a Controlled Substance can typically be $5,000.00.

-If you have been charged with this, or any other marijuana related offense, please call us at 702-405-0001 for a consultation with one of our criminal defense attorneys.
-Our consultations are always free and confidential.
+If you have been charged with this, or any other marijuana related offense, call us now at (702) 405-0001 to arrange a consultation.